Westlake-AI/inv-ML/README.md

 ## Introduction

-The code is an network-based implementation of *inv-ML*, training and testing with toy datasets (Swiss roll, S Curve, Sphere) and real-world datasets (MNIST, USPS, KMNIST, Fashion-MNIST, COIL-20, etc.).
+The code is a deep neural network implementation of *inv-ML*, training and testing with toy datasets (Swiss roll, S Curve, Sphere) and real-world datasets (MNIST, USPS, KMNIST, Fashion-MNIST, COIL-20, etc.).

 ## Requirements